We've reviewed every pair of the best ghd straighteners to help you settle on 'The One'

 Reasons to avoid

-Our first impression of this miniature straightener was, how very cute!
+Our first impression of this miniature straightener was, "how very cute!".
 With a plate width of just half an inch, this pocket rocket of a hot tool allows for precision styling that lends itself particularly well to both bangs hairstyles and pixie haircuts.
-Despite its minute size, the ghd Mini still offers the same styling power as other ghd models, including the Gold and Platinum+.
+Despite its narrower size, the ghd Mini still offers the same styling power as other ghd models, including the Gold and Platinum+.

-Due to its smaller size, we did find that the Mini feels a little fragile in the hand, though we didn't once experience any issues while using it; the two-year warranty also set our mind at ease.
-It has simple controls and features ghd's signature styling temperature of 185ºC, which removes any guesswork, while the floating plates gave us a smooth, snag-free straightening experience.
+We did find that the smaller size of the Mini meant that this styler felt a little fragile in the hand, though we didn't once experience any issues while actually using it; the two-year warranty also set our mind at ease on that front.
+It has simple controls and features ghd's signature styling temperature of 185ºC, which, as usual, removes any guesswork, while the floating plates meant we had a smooth and snag-free straightening experience.

-If you have shorter hair and find that it has a tendency to stick out at an angle when using conventional-sized straighteners, or that larger tools often leave a dent in the top of your hair, then you’ll likely fall in love with the ghd Mini.
-Styling every section did take a little longer when we tested, but the seamless results made that worth it in the end.
+If you have shorter hair and find that it sticks out at an angle when using average-sized straighteners, or that larger tools often leave an imprint in your hair, then you’ll likely fall in love with the ghd Mini.
+Styling every section of our hair did take us a little longer than usual, which is to be expected, but the seamless results made the effort worth it in the end.

 The best ghd straightener for drying and styling